 In some special cases, it may be necessary to switch back to the obsolete USB 0-3 enumeration method.
 For example, old IAR EWARM versions supports connecting to a J-Link via the USB0-3 method only.
-As soon as more then one J-Link is connected to the pc, there is no oppertunity to pre-select the J-Link which should be used for a debug session.
+As soon as more than one J-Link is connected to the pc, there is no oppertunity to pre-select the J-Link which should be used for a debug session.

-Below, a small instruction of how to re-configure J-Link to enumerate with the old obsolete enumeration method in order to prevent compatibility problems, is given.
+Below, a small instruction of how to re-configure J-Link to enumerate with the old obsolete enumeration method in order to prevent compatibility problems, a short instruction is give on how to set USB enumeration method to USB 2 is given:

 Config area byte Meaning 0 USB-Address.
 Can be set to 0-3, 0xFF is default which means USB-Address 0.
-1 Enumeration method 0x00 / 0xFF: USB-Address is used for enumeration 0x01: Real-SN is used for enumeration
+1 Enumeration method 0x00 / 0xFF: USB-Address is used for enumeration.
+0x01: Real-SN is used for enumeration.